 Sanskrit Revolution illuminates the language of yoga for anyone who seeks to achieve the most from practices that involve āsanas (physical postures), mantras, cakras (energy centers), kirtans (chants), Patañjali’s Yoga Sūtra, and more.
-In inspiring workshops that are as playful as they are profound, you will attain greats insights as you explore foundational texts and yoga history, recite Sanskrit letters through call & response repetition, embody sounds in Sanskrit-focused āsana classes, and write the Devanāgarī script, and more.
-Exploring yoga’s sound system will demystify the pronunciations, spellings, and meanings of words that you hear, say, read, and sing, which will enhance your practice and professionalize your (future) teaching.
+In inspiring classes that are as playful as they are profound, you will attain greats insights as you explore foundational texts and yoga history, recite Sanskrit letters through call & response repetition, embody sounds in Sanskrit-focused āsana classes, and write the Devanāgarī script.
+Discovering yoga’s sound system will demystify the pronunciations, spellings, and multiple meanings of words that you hear, say, read, and chant, which will enhance your practice and professionalize your (future) teaching.
 Standardizing the language will unite yoga communities worldwide and serve as a link to ancient traditions.
 Learn more about Sanskrit Revolution in the featured article, “When a Dead Language Is Cutting-Edge,” and in a 2017 interview on the “You Call This Yoga Show” .

 “While Marcy teaches Sanskrit with the rigor of an academic, she transmits her knowledge from the heart of a yogi.” ~~Kaoverii Weber

 “It’s almost mythological at this point, your impact with Sanskrit and deeper yogic studies.” ~~Johnna Smith

 “Marcy adores teaching Sanskrit, and it shows in her effective teaching style.” ~~Sarah Faircloth